briansmith337/zulip/templates/zerver/help/roles-and-permissions.md

 ## Billing and guests

-Guests are only available on Zulip on-premise and on paid plans for Zulip Cloud.
+Guests are only available on Axxess on-premise and on paid plans for Axxess Cloud.
 There are two kinds of guest for billing purposes:

 * **Multi-stream guest**: Has been added to multiple streams.
 These guests